OKEx Exchange Review: Is this crypto derivatives one-stop-shop solid? (2022)

 There’s a caveat to these numbers, they’re for “Class A” digital assets.
 Those are, BTC, ETH, LTC, OKB, OKT, BCH, BSV, ETC, EOS, TRX, and XRP.

-For the rest of the cryptocurrencies they support, the fees are even cheaper.
+For the rest of the cryptocurrencies they support, they offer low fees.

 For trading, though, the offer expands tenfold.
 They deal in hundreds of trading pairs and work with this impressive list of assets.